eamena-project/eamena-arches-dev/data/bibref/README.md

 The core of the Python `citation-generator` function is currently hosted on [**Google Colab**](https://colab.research.google.com/github/eamena-project/eamena-arches-dev/blob/main/dev/citations/citation_generator.ipynb).
 During this workflow:

-1. the GeoJSON is converted into a GeoJSON file and zipped;
+1. the GeoJSON URL is converted into a GeoJSON file and zipped;
 2. the file is uploaded to Zenodo 'eamena' community with its metadata, see [Zenodo](#zenodo)

 ## Zenodo